klimgeran/xymbassadors/Symbol Node Run Guide (Mac OS, Linux).md

 `symbol-bootstrap -v`

+1) Stop your Symbol node:
+`symbol-bootstrap stop`

+2) Make a backup:
+`cp -r target targetbackup`

-> The Symbol node does not need to be stopped to renew the certificate, use the commands below to renew the certificate.>
+> The Symbol node does not need to be stopped to renew the certificate, use the commands below to renew the certificate.

 🟡 30 days before the symbol node's SSL certificate expires, it will be possible to renew using a command.

--  `symbol-bootstrap renewCertificates`
+3)  `symbol-bootstrap renewCertificates`

 🟢 If the SSL certificate is expiring in a few months but you still want to renew your node certificate use this command.

-- `symbol-bootstrap renewCertificates --force`
+4) `symbol-bootstrap renewCertificates --force`

+5) Run your node: `symbol-bootstrap start -p mainnet -a dual -c custom.yml -d`

 👏 Congratulations, your SSL certificate has been updated.